Frivolous Units: Wider Networks Are Not Really That Wide: Results

-\textbf{Removability and repetition develop in networks trained on randomly-labeled data.} Our central question revolves around how DNNs are able to constrain their effective capacity to the task at hand, so it is natural to study removability and repetition in non-generalizing networks trained to memorize randomly labeled images.
-Fig.~\ref{fig:rand_labels} compares the results with AlexNet and ResNet56 models trained on both uncorrupted and randomly-labeled CIFAR-10.
-With random labels, all networks of the 1x size or greater were able to fit the training set with perfect or near-perfect performance.
-Even when fitting randomly labeled data, these models follow our central hypothesis, developing significant levels of unit removability and/or repetition at large sizes.
-Curiously, in the ResNet56 models, fitting random labels causes removability to flatline but repetition to {increase} relative to the models trained on correctly-labeled data.
-This strongly indicates that although removability and repetition imply capacity constraint, they do not imply generalization, nor does generalization imply them.
+\textbf{{Prunability and redundancy develop in networks trained on random labels.}} To better understand the relationship between frivolous units and generalization, we analyze networks trained to memorize randomly labeled images.
+Fig.~\ref{fig:results_other}a compares the results with AlexNet and ResNet56 models trained with and without random labels.
+With random labels, all networks of the 1x size or greater fit the training set with at least 99\% accuracy.
+Even when fitting noise, these models increase the quantity of frivolous units and even increase the number of redundant ones with $g_{\min} > 2$.
+This demonstrates that although the emergence of frivolous units with $g > 2$ implies implicit regularization, it does not imply generalization.

+\textbf{{Trends are similar under explicit regularization.}} To compare the effects of implicit and explicit regularization, we ask how explicit regularizers influence the emergence of frivolous units.
+In Fig.~\ref{fig:results_other}b, we show that data augmentation, dropout, weight decay, and all three together have only modest effects on the trends in frivolous units.
+This suggests that implicit regularization may operate at the unit level in significantly different ways than explicit regularization.